 - Distressed Dude: Dipper has to be saved from being killed by Gideon.

 - Mabel tells Gideon they can still be friends after turning him down.
 She was lying to get the amulet from him; after she gets it, she tells him there's no way she'll be friends with someone who just tried to murder her brother.

 - Ghost Butler: When Gideon lures Dipper to the old cliff-side factory, the first thing he does is slam the door shut.

 - Grand Romantic Gesture: Gideon pressures Mabel into continuing to date him with these, like training a parrot to squawk out an invitation to a dance, or setting off fireworks that spell out her name.

-- Hes Not My Boyfriend: Mable keeps saying this even though she reluctantly agrees to go on another date every time he asks her.
+- He's Not My Boyfriend: Mabel keeps saying this even though she reluctantly agrees to go on another date every time he asks her.

 - I Don't Want to Ruin Our Friendship: Mabel's reason why she won't date Gideon.
 He doesn't take it well.

 - Ignored Epiphany: A minor one, Played for Laughs: Wendy, when listing off her old boyfriends, realizes that she isn't sure if she actually got around to breaking up with one of them, and "No wonder he keeps calling me!"
-She then gets a call, glances at her phone, rolls her eyes at whatever she sees and casually presses "Ignore".
+She then gets a call, glances at her phone, rolls her eyes at whatever she sees and dismissively presses "Ignore".

-- Murder the Hypotenuse: Gideon, believing that Dipper is trying to ruin his relationship with Mable, tries to kill Dipper after trying to end the relationship for Mable.
-Thankfully, Mable is there to save her brother.
+- Murder the Hypotenuse: Gideon, believing that Dipper is trying to ruin his relationship with Mabel, tries to kill Dipper after trying to end the relationship for Mabel.
+Thankfully, Mabel is there to save her brother.

 - Nice to the Waiter: The aversion of this trope is the first hint that Gideon is not a Nice Guy.